-The Company expects its current capital resources will be sufficient to carry its exploration plans and operations for the foreseeable future.
+The Company expects its current capital resources will be sufficient to carry its exploration plans and operations for the upcoming fiscal year.
 There have been no changes to the Company's capital management approach during the year.
 The Company is not subject to externally imposed capital requirements.